kasmtech/workspaces-machine-learning/README.md

 # Manual Deployment

-While this image is primarily built to run inside the Kasm platform, it can also be executed manually.
-Please note that certain functionality, such as audio, is only available within the Kasm platform.
+While this image is primarily built to run inside the Kasm Workspaces platform, it can also be executed manually by itself.
+Please note that certain functionality, such as audio, web filtering, uploads/downloads, etc, is only available within the Kasm platform.

 ```
 sudo docker run --rm  -it --shm-size=512m -p 6901:6901 -e VNC_PW=password kasmweb/desktop-ml:1.9.0